luckie/best_in_place/README.md

 Options:

-- **:type** It can be only [:input, :textarea, :select, :checkbox] or if undefined it defaults to :input.
+- **:type** It can be only [:input, :textarea, :select, :checkbox, :date] or if undefined it defaults to :input.
 - **:collection**: In case you are using the :select type then you must specify the collection of values it takes.
 In case you are using the :checkbox type you can specify the two values it can take, or otherwise they will default to Yes and No.
 - **:path**: URL to which the updating action will be sent.
 If not defined it defaults to the :object path.